0%

 Could there be something simpler?

 In this document, I’ll walk through the process of trying to design a dirt-simple version of account abstraction, and we’ll see how as we add more requirements and solve problems that arise, we’ll end up with something that balloons in complexity and gets closer and closer to ERC-4337.
-If you're already convinced Account Abstraction is the future, the fastest way to integrate it is with Alchemy's New Account Kit.
+If you're already convinced Account Abstraction is the future, the fastest way to integrate it is with Alchemy's Account Kit.

 The target audience for this article is someone who has some knowledge of smart contracts but no particular knowledge of account abstraction.